16 Foundation Models for Economic Text and Expectations

 \[ \mathrm{plim}\,\hat\delta = \gamma \cdot \frac{\sigma_s^2 + \rho \sigma_s \sigma_u}{\sigma_s^2 + 2\rho \sigma_s \sigma_u + \sigma_u^2}. \]

-Comparing to Part 1’s \(\gamma \lambda\), the ratio is
+Comparing to Part 1’s \(\gamma \lambda\), the difference is

 \[ \frac{\sigma_s^2 + \rho \sigma_s \sigma_u}{\sigma_s^2 + 2\rho \sigma_s \sigma_u + \sigma_u^2} - \frac{\sigma_s^2}{\sigma_s^2 + \sigma_u^2}. \]